Jan 17, 2023

 Benefits of Programmatic

 Programmatic advertising is nothing new.
-In 2021, total programmatic spend reached an estimated $418 billion.
+In 2023, total programmatic spend reached an estimated $558 billion and is predicted to continue to grow over $600 billion by 2026.
 The US remains the leading programmatic advertising spender, but marketers from countries such as China and the UK are catching up.

 Programmatic advertising consists of relying on algorithmic software to buy and sell digital media placements.
 Traditionally, advertisers would build proposals, request quotes, and seek negotiations to purchase media.
 However, with programmatic, marketers can digitally automate the media buying process that typically results in greater return.
 Computers use data to decide which ads to buy and how much to bid often in real time.